DivyaNagesh3001/ArgoCD-Basics-To-Production/01-GitOps/README.md

 ---

-## Application Code Pipeline vs Application Configuration Pipeline
+## GitOps Workflow: From Code to Continuous Reconciliation

+*(CNCF Perspective)*

+This section brings together the concepts discussed so far and explains how GitOps works **end to end**.

-The diagram shows two parallel pipelines that together form a **true GitOps delivery model**:
+The diagram illustrates two parallel pipelines that together form a **true GitOps workflow**:

 * **Application Code Pipeline**: produces immutable artifacts
-* **Application Configuration Pipeline**: declares and enforces desired runtime state
+* **Application Configuration Pipeline**: declares and continuously enforces runtime state

-Both pipelines use Git, branches, and pull requests, but they serve **fundamentally different purposes**.
+Although both pipelines use Git, branches, and pull requests, they serve **fundamentally different purposes** and operate at different stages of the lifecycle.

-In GitOps:
+In a GitOps workflow:

 * Build systems **never push changes into environments**
-* Git **declares desired state**
+* Git **declares desired state and deployment intent**
-* Controllers **pull from Git and reconcile continuously**
+* GitOps controllers **pull from Git and reconcile continuously**

-This separation is intentional and foundational.
+This separation of responsibilities is **intentional and foundational**.
+It allows teams to scale safely by decoupling **artifact creation** from **runtime enforcement**, while keeping Git as the single source of truth.

+> In GitOps, separating application and configuration repositories is a best practice, and their pipelines should follow the same boundary.
+> Application pipelines focus on **build-time concerns** and **publish immutable artifacts** without touching environments.
+> Configuration pipelines **declare desired runtime state** and **validate configuration**, but **never build code**.
+> Using separate pipelines preserves **clear ownership**, avoids **CI pushing to clusters**, and enables **pull-based reconciliation**.

 ---